 There are many reasons why you might want to hire a dog walker.
 Perhaps you’ve just gotten a new puppy and want to make sure that they aren’t left alone during the day.
 Perhaps you have a senior dog that needs more toilet breaks.
 Maybe your work means that you are away for longer some evenings and you want to ensure that your pooch doesn’t get lonely.
 Professional dog walkers and pet sitters are used with more and more regularity and can provide some amazing services, including walk training and administering medication.

-Finding a reliable dog walker can be a challenge, however.
+Finding a reliable dog walker can be a challenge, If you find a dog walker in Brooklyn Ny area, however.
 How do you know that your pet is going to be cared for in the best possible way?

 What if your pet is a little nervous around new people, how will they cope with a stranger?